erwinstone/mysql-zod/README.md

 ## Usage/Examples

-Create a file named `mysql-zod.json` and fill it as follows (adjust to your needs):
+Create a file and fill it as follows (adjust to your needs):

 ```typescript
 import { generate } from "mysql-zod/generator";